Time management should be easy but of course that’s just the theory. Theory doesn’t always hold true in reality.

 Be polite but firm.
 Make sure you’re not using your family or friends as an excuse not to write.

 It is your time and remember you can never get back the time you’ve wasted – so claim that time – it’s yours.

 Best of Luck

 P.S.
 I hope this has helped you.
-All the information and tips on this site are free because I love encouraging others to share my love of writing, and if you have one more moment then all I would like in return is a simple comment, a like or a share.
+All the information and tips on this site are free because I love encouraging others to share my love of writing.
+If you have a moment then all I would like in return is a simple comment, a like, or a share.
 Thank you and the very best of luck with your writing.